 And yet, what Lüders really proposed—and brought into being—was the expansion of a field: the extension of the female gaze to oversee a male discipline.
 Lüders, one could say, did not just highlight a shift in women’s expertise, but reconfigured the whole sequence of designing modern architecture.
 For her, “form followed function”—only form, in this instance, was not an abstract functionalist aesthetic (which she criticized) but the very logic of a new domestic sphere that defined the architecture.
 By asking women to give form not just to kitchens, but to shape housing developments and, ultimately, even the national economy, Lüders extended the role of the housewife.
 Beyond a “new household” and through “Neues Bauen,” Lüders tilted a housewife’s tasks, skills and duties toward a new understanding of domestic expertise: women were no longer simply inside, but insiders.

 Image Captions and Copyright Information

-IMAGE 01
+Figure 1

 Cover of Marie-Elisabeth Lüders, Das unbekannte Heer [The Unknown Army], published 1936, displaying photographs of women working in factories during WWI.

 Ernst Siegried Mittler Verlag.